htmlgxn/ytdl-archiver/README.md

 ]
 ```

 Second, edit `archive.py`.
-On line 156, set the path to your base YouTube archive folder.
+On line `156`, set the path to your base YouTube archive folder.
 By default, it is set to `~/Videos/YouTube`

-Still in the `(venv)`, run archive.py to begin archiving playlists
+Still in the `(venv)`, run `python archive.py` to begin archiving playlists

 ## Optional Settings
-- Optional arg: `archive.py json_file /path/to/different/json` to specfify a different json file (good for tests)
+- Optional arg: `python archive.py json_file /path/to/different/json` to specfify a different json file (good for tests)

 - The program sleeps 10 seconds between each video and 30 seconds between each playlist by default, to avoid YouTube blocking requests.
 These are editable at lines `133` and `167`